When to consider the RRIF successor annuitant option

 Perhaps you’re concerned that your spouse may cash in the entire policy and, as a result, fall short in meeting future living expenses.
 Alternatively, you may worry that your spouse will be a victim of fraud or coercion resulting in the misuse of their funds to their detriment.

-Naming your spouse as the successor annuitant or Joint Life and designating irrevocable beneficiaries means that the irrevocable beneficiaries would have to authorize any withdrawals or changes in payments.
+Naming your spouse as the successor annuitant and designating irrevocable beneficiaries means that the irrevocable beneficiaries would have to authorize any withdrawals or changes in payments.
 The irrevocable beneficiaries can make sure that the income stream changes to match your spouse’s needs and that the investments aren’t cashed in and spent.

 You must be sure that you won’t want to change the irrevocable beneficiaries.
 Once named, the requirement for their consent to make changes to the RRIF contract applies immediately and restricts you, as the owner, as well as any successor owner, such as your spouse.
 For example, their approval is needed if you want to increase the income stream during your lifetime.